ozguronsoy/SimpleMapView/README.md

 MapText* text = new MapText(mapView);
 text->setPosition(mapView->center());

-// if size is not set (either fixed or geo)
+// if size is not set
 // text size will be used.
 text->setText("Lorem ipsum dolor sit amet.");